 Additional information is provided under the map.

-For foreign visitors it is important to note that 34 of these 35 biogas stations are open, i.e. accessible to all customers (operator specific fuel cards and contracts are not required).
+For foreign visitors it is important to note that 35 of these 36 biogas stations are open, i.e. accessible to all customers without operator specific fuel cards and contracts.
 Payment options vary between operators, including cash, credit cards, bank cards, billing and fuel cards.
 All stations are automatic and always open (24/7).
-At 32 stations credit card option is always available; in 2 stations cash option is available only during office hours (fuel card is needed in other times).
+At 33 stations credit card option is always available; at 2 stations cash option is available only during office hours (fuel card is needed in other times).
 For foreign visitors, utilization of the following 3 public stations require special measures:

 - CBG100 Laukaa and CBG100 Forssa: open access during office hours only, fuel card required outside of office hours.

-- CBG100 Lempäälä: not open station, i.e. contract with the operator required.
+- CBG100 Lempäälä: not open access station, i.e. contract with the operator required.

 Biogas has been utilized as vehicle fuel in Finland since 1941.
 Until 2015 all biogas sold at public CBG100 stations was produced domestically from waste resources.
 In 2016 biogas originating partly from energy crops entered the Finnish market.
-In 2016 less than 0.5 % of all traffic biogas (via both public and private filling stations) was energy crop based.
+The share of energy crop based biogas is less than 1 % of all traffic biogas, including both public and private filling stations.
 Until early 2017 all biogas was sold in pure form only, as CBG100.
-In 2017 the first blend station was opened.
+In 2017 the first blend stations were opened.
 Biogas has always been available in compressed form (CBG) only; LBG has not yet entered the Finnish market.

 In total, there are 40 public methane stations, of which 35 are CBG100 stations, 1 sells blends (CBGxx) and 4 sells 100 % fossil methane only (CNG, LNG).
 There are some CBG100 stations, where CNG is optionally available, but as they do not change the total number of methane stations they are not marked on the map.